MrThearMan/django-lookup-property/CONTRIBUTING.md

 install python interpreters for all python version the library supports, then run `make tox`.

-Linting can be run on-demand with `make pre-commit`, or automatically before commits when installed with `make hook`
+Linting can be run on-demand with `make lint`, or automatically before commits when installed with `make hook`

 ## Guidelines for writing code